What You Can (and Can’t) Put in Your Dishwasher

 5. Anything with Adhesive Labels

-Jars and bottles with sticky labels should steer clear.
-The labels can come loose, clogging the dishwasher filter in the process.
+Jars and bottles with sticky labels should be avoided.
+The labels can come loose, clogging the filter in the process.

 Tip: